-I am a metadata librarian, working in Miami, FL.
-I am currently the Digital Initiatives Metadata Librarian at the University of Miami Libraries, where I create and manage metadata for the Libraries’ unique digital holdings.
-Previously, I was the Metadata Librarian at St. Thomas University, with responsibilities involving cataloging, resource discovery, and all of the other activities that come along with working at a small academic library.
+I am a metadata and digital collections librarian.
+Currently, I work for Texas Digital Library as the DPLA Metadata Aggregation Outreach Coordinator.
+Previously, I have worked as the Digital Initiatives Metadata Librarian at the University of Miami Libraries, and the Metadata Librarian at St. Thomas University.
 I graduated with my master’s in Information Studies from the University of Texas at Austin in May 2013, where my coursework focused on archives and records management, including both analog and digital records.

 As a metadata specialist, I seek to create descriptions and discovery mechanisms that enable people to access information resources on their own terms and in the ways that are meaningful to them.
 Library users come to us with a variety of needs and backgrounds, and I hope to create descriptive records that meet them where they are.
 I also believe strongly in the power of archival records – their power to share stories, to create connections, and to help us know who we are.
 I have discovered stories in archives that will stick with me for my whole life, and I am committed to helping other people discover and create their own archives stories.

 I also have an MA in American history, focusing on LGBT history, as well as a BA in Archaeology, with an emphasis on American Indian archaeology, all subjects that are still near and dear to my heart.